open-risk/equinox/docs/source/index.rst

 **Equinox** is an open source platform for sustainable portfolio management.
 Equinox implements and integrates a number of regulatory or industry standards that cover the space of GHG emissions attribution and reporting and ESG risk analysis.

-These pages serve as the online documentation of the equinox platform.
+These pages serve as the online **technical documentation** of the equinox platform.
+For use documentation and supported workflows please consult the `Equinox User Manuals <https://www.openriskmanagement.com/equinox/>`_

-The full list of implemented standards is in :ref:`References`

-.. note:: The equinox project is still in its development phase and is not yet suitable for production deployments.
+.. note:: The equinox project is still in the development phase and is not yet suitable for production deployments.
 Feel free to contact us for the roadmap and any requests / feedback.

 Overview
 -----------